|% of Discretionary Income||Loan Forgiveness|

 Income-Based Repayment, or IBR, is one of four such plans known collectively as income-driven repayment plans, which allows for monthly repayments based on your income level.

-It does this by capping the monthly payments at 15% — 10% if you are a new borrower — based on your monthly discretionary income1, not the total amount borrowed — and any remaining debt will be forgiven after 20 years or 10 years if you’re in public service.2
+It does this by capping the monthly payments at 15% based on your monthly discretionary income, not the total amount borrowed — and any remaining debt will be forgiven after 20 years or 10 years if you’re in public service.
+2

 Using a sliding formula, IBR calculates how much you can afford to pay on your loans and guarantees that your repayments will never be larger than they would be under the default 10-year plan, which can be as low as zero dollar.